mspnp/cloud-design-patterns/docs/valet-key.md

 ## Example

-Azure supports shared access signatures <<RBC: The Azure style guide says not to use the acronym, I know I removed it in another pattern because it wasn't actually used again, but I'll spell out here.
-Although frustratingly, we're pointing to articles that don't follow the rules.
-I guess that's what happens when there are few, if any, editors.
-So, I guess I'll leave it up to you whether this is a rule you choose to break, or not.>> on Azure Storage for granular access control to data in blobs, tables, and queues, and for Service Bus queues and topics.
-A shared access signatures token can be configured to provide specific access rights such as read, write, update, and delete to a specific table; a key range within a table; a queue; a blob; or a blob container.
+Azure supports shared access signatures on Azure Storage for granular access control to data in blobs, tables, and queues, and for Service Bus queues and topics.
+A shared access signature token can be configured to provide specific access rights such as read, write, update, and delete to a specific table; a key range within a table; a queue; a blob; or a blob container.
 The validity can be a specified time period or with no time limit.

 Azure shared access signatures also support server-stored access policies that can be associated with a specific resource such as a table or blob.
-This feature provides additional control and flexibility compared to application-generated shared access signatures tokens, and should be used whenever possible.
+This feature provides additional control and flexibility compared to application-generated shared access signature tokens, and should be used whenever possible.
 Settings defined in a server-stored policy can be changed and are reflected in the token without requiring a new token to be issued, but settings defined in the token can't be changed without issuing a new token.
-This approach also makes it possible to revoke a valid shared access signatures token before it's expired.
+This approach also makes it possible to revoke a valid shared access signature token before it's expired.

 >  For more information see [Introducing Table SAS (Shared Access Signature), Queue SAS and update to Blob SAS](https://blogs.msdn.microsoft.com/windowsazurestorage/2012/06/12/introducing-table-sas-shared-access-signature-queue-sas-and-update-to-blob-sas/) and [Using Shared Access Signatures](https://azure.microsoft.com/documentation/articles/storage-dotnet-shared-access-signature-part-1/) on MSDN.

-The following code in C# demonstrates how to create a shared access signatures token <<RBC: I added token because it read awkwardly without something, is that okay technically?
-Or should it be key?>> that's valid for five minutes.
+The following code shows how to create a shared access signature token that's valid for five minutes.
 The `GetSharedAccessReferenceForUpload` method returns a shared access signatures token that can be used to upload a file to Azure Blob Storage.

 ```csharp
 public class ValuesController : ApiController